 - the date of issue of the valid authorisation for customs warehousing

-- the code of the supervising customs office FI002002 (Electronic Service Centre)
+- the code of the customs office supervising the operational activity of the warehouse

 - the codes of the customs offices of discharge.

-A message declarant enters the additional code FIXAA FI002002 (Electronic Service Centre), in endorsements of the supervising customs office concerning the whole declaration.
+A message declarant enters the additional code FIXAA in endorsements of the supervising customs office concerning the whole declaration.
 Customs offices that discharge the procedure are entered with the additional code FIXBJ.
 The message declarant enters the authorisation code 7631 and related data of the whole declaration in the data of the attached documents.
-The procedure code and national procedure is entered in the data of the goods consignment.
+The procedure code and national procedure is entered in the goods item data.

-Declaring the gross weight of the consignment is mandatory.
+Declaring the gross mass of the goods item is mandatory.

-Declarations on transit goods and exit in sea and air traffic:
+- Declarations on transit goods and exit in sea and air traffic: Diagrams of exit declarations